 And complete all dissertation credits and requirements.
 Additional information and Concentration Coordinator information may be found at: Doctoral Program MIS Concentration.

-The objective of the Marketing Concentration is to train students in the theories and methods necessary to conduct substantive research in areas including marketing strategy, consumer behavior, new product and service development, social media, digital marketing, and retailing.
+The objective of the Marketing option is to train students in the theories and methods necessary to conduct substantive research in areas including marketing strategy, consumer behavior, new product and service development, social media, digital marketing, and retailing.
 Strong emphasis is given to providing the students with the skills to contribute to extant knowledge in the marketing discipline as well as the flexibility to customize the program based on their interests and career goals.

 And complete all dissertation credits and requirements.
 Additional information and Concentration Coordinator information may be found at: Doctoral Program MIS Concentration